 INTELWIRE

-LAWFUL EXTREMISM
+LAWFUL EXTREMISM:

-OUT NOW: Academics usually define extremism as a set of beliefs that fall outside the norms of the society in which they are situated, but entire societies have at times been organized around recognizably extreme beliefs.
+Academics usually define extremism as a set of beliefs that fall outside the norms of the society in which they are situated, but entire societies have at times been organized around recognizably extreme beliefs.
 This paper will examine the U.S. Supreme Court decision in Scott v.
 Sandford, 60 US 393 (1856), aka the Dred Scott decision, which ruled that Black people, whether enslaved or free, were entitled to no rights under the Constitution.

 The paper analyzes the Dred Scott decision to consider whether and how it implements and institutionalizes many widely recognized tropes of extremist ideology.
 The paper will conclude with a discussion of empirical frameworks that can enable and empower the study of lawful extremism.